-- In our opinion, and to the best of our information and according to explanations given to us, we certify that during the year ended 31 March 2020, the Company has complied with the conditions of Corporate Governance as stipulated in the abovementioned Listing Regulations. - 8.
+- 7. In our opinion, and to the best of our information and according to explanations given to us, we certify that during the year ended 31 March 2021, the Company has complied with the conditions of Corporate Governance as stipulated in the above-mentioned Listing Regulations except for the below mentioned matter: - a) Clause 17(1)(c) of SEBI Listing Regulations, required the Company to have minimum six directors by 30 April 2020, which has been complied with by appointing further two independent directors on 6 February 2021. - b) Delay of 3 days in compliance of submitting Related Party Transaction for the half year ended 31 March 2020 to stock exchanges as required under regulation 23 of the SEBI Listing Regulations. - 8.
 We state that such compliance is neither an assurance as to the future viability of the Company nor the efficiency or effectiveness with which the management has conducted the affairs of the Company.